rwieruch/blog_robinwieruch_content/blog/javascript-monorepos/index.md

 * First, the new applications in *apps* need to install all their dependencies -- including the *packages* which they define as dependencies as well.
 * Second, with two new nested workspaces coming in, there may be new dependencies between *apps* and *packages* that need to be resolved in order to have all workspace working together.

-Now when you start all *apps* with `yarn dev`, you should see the Storybook coming up in addition to two new React applications which uses the Button component from the *packages*.
+Now when you start all *apps* with `yarn dev`, you should see the Storybook coming up in addition to two new React applications which use components from the *packages*.

 <Divider />